plausible/analytics/CONTRIBUTING.md

 ### Start the environment:

 1. Run both `make postgres` and `make clickhouse`.
+2. You can then get set up with the following bits in one go with `make install`.
-2. Run `mix deps.get`.
+  1. Run `mix deps.get`.
 This will download the required Elixir dependencies.
   2. Run `mix ecto.create`.
 This will create the required databases in both Postgres and Clickhouse.
   3. Run `mix ecto.migrate` to build the database schema.
   4. Run `npm ci --prefix assets` to install the required node dependencies.
-5. Run `mix phx.server` to start the Phoenix server.
+3. Run `make server` or `mix phx.server` to start the Phoenix server.
-6. The system is now available on `localhost:8000`.
+4. The system is now available on `localhost:8000`.

 ### Creating an account